llamaxyz/llama/docs/policies.md

 All of the base methods to manage Llama policies are singular, meaning new actions must be created for every singular policy, role, and permission users might want to adjust.
 Batching these methods together is an expected usecase, for example granting policies to a group of new users, or removing all permission IDs related to a specific strategy that is being deprecated.
 This is the problem that the `GovernanceScript` aims to solve, by providing an interface that allows users to batch common policy management calls together to provide a substantially better UX.
-The `GovernanceScript` must be permissioned separately from the base policy management functions, as it has an inherently different target address, and various function selectors that can be individually permissioned.
+The `GovernanceScript` must be permissioned separately from the base policy management functions, as it has an inherently different target address and various function selectors that can be individually permissioned.

 ### Aggregate Method

-Mirrors of the base policy management functions exist as batch methods on the `GovernanceScript` contract, and even some common combinations of these methods.
+Mirrors of the base policy management functions exist as batch methods on the `GovernanceScript` contract and even some common combinations of these methods.
 Not all possible combinations can be predicted and therefore do not exist on the script's interface.
 This is where the `aggregate` method becomes useful.
 `aggregate` allows users to propose any arbitrary calls to the `LlamaCore` and `LlamaPolicy` contracts.